cogentcore/core/README.md

     + `Pipeline` performs a specific chain of operations, using `Shader` program(s).
 In a graphics context, each pipeline typically handles a different type of material or other variation in rendering (textured vs. not, transparent vs. solid, etc).
     + `Memory` manages the memory, organized by `Vars` variables that are referenced in the shader programs, with each Var having any number of associated values in `Vals`.
 Vars are organized into `Set`s that manage their bindings distinctly, and can be updated at different time scales.
 It has 4 different `MemBuff` buffers for different types of memory.
 It is assumed that the *sizes* of all the Vals do not change frequently, so everything is Alloc'd afresh if any size changes.
 This avoids the need for complex de-fragmentation algorithms, and is maximally efficient, but is not good if sizes change (which is rare in most rendering cases).

-* `Image` manages a vulkan Image and associated `ImageView`, including potential host staging buffer (shared as in a Val or owned).
+* `Image` manages a vulkan Image and associated `ImageView`, including potential host staging buffer (shared as in a Val or owned separately).
 * `Texture` extends the `Image` with a `Sampler` that defines how pixels are accessed in a shader.
-* `Framebuffer` manages an `Image` along with a `RenderPass` configuration that enables rendering into an offscreen image.
+* `Framebuffer` manages an `Image` along with a `RenderPass` configuration for managing a render target (shared for rendering onto a window `Surface` or an offscreen `RenderFrame`)

-* A `Surface` represents the full hardware-managed `Image` associated with an actual on-screen Window.
+* `Surface` represents the full hardware-managed `Image`s associated with an actual on-screen Window.
 One can associate a System with a Surface to manage the Swapchain updating for effective double or triple buffering.
+* `RenderFrame` is an offscreen render target with Framebuffers and a logical device.

-* Unlike most game-oriented GPU setups, vGPU is designed to be used in an event-driven manner where render updates arise from user input or other events, instead of having a constant render loop taking place at all times.
-This is vastly more energy efficient and suits the use-cases of GoGi and efficient inter-operation with the Compute engine.
+* Unlike most game-oriented GPU setups, vGPU is designed to be used in an event-driven manner where render updates arise from user input or other events, instead of requiring a constant render loop taking place at all times (which can optionally be established too).
+The event-driven model is vastly more energy efficient for non-game applications.

 ## Memory organization